AllphinsPilot/slate/source/includes/_policies.md

 # Policies

-A policy is an insurance or reinssurance policy.
+A policy is an insurance or reinsurance policy.
 It's dependent of a portfolio (which contains the risks) and contains all the financial parameters of the policy.

 ## Policy Object Attributes